You want to buy a new home but your credit score is low. Does this mean you’re out of luck? It depends.

 If you need additional help with credit report errors, review this comprehensive guide from the FTC.

 Even if you can successfully dispute errors on your credit report, it can take a while for those updates to reach your credit report.
 Prepare to fix your credit at least a few months before applying for a mortgage.
-That way, you can ensure any positive changes have time to improve your credit score.
+That way, you can ensure any positive changes have time to improve your credit.

 What if all the contents are accurate?

-There’s a possibility that a series of financial missteps or a rough patch left your credit score in shambles and the effects are still lingering.
+There’s a possibility that a series of financial missteps or a rough patch has left your credit in shambles and the effects are still lingering.
 If that’s the case, reach out to the creditors and request that they remove the negative mark from your credit report in exchange for a settlement of the account in question.

-This is called a pay-for-delete agreement and can do wonders for your credit score if the creditor is on board.
+This is called a pay-for-delete agreement and can do wonders for your credit if the creditor is on board.
 But be sure to get the agreement in writing.

 If the account is showing as a paid collection item, this approach won’t work since the account has already been paid off.